Main Menu New

 • Inspired and persuaded others to act to advance the cause of organic agriculture and trade.

 Nominations will only be accepted in writing and must use the questions on the nomination form to list the major contributions and activities of the nominee relating to the year’s award category and selection criteria.
 Nominations may not be made anonymously.
-Letters of endorsement to the nomination are encouraged.
+Please assume the review committee will have no prior knowledge of the nominee and we strongly encourage the inclusion of letters of endorsement.